mikeizbicki/cmc-csci046/hw1/git.md

 hello Mike!
 ```

-Notice that the command line argument `--user_input` does not get assigned a value.
+Notice that the command line argument `input_name` does not get assigned a value.
 Instead, the `args.user_input` variable will default to `False`;
-but when the `--user_input` command line argument is present,
+but when the `--input_name` command line argument is present,
-then `args.user_input` will be set to `True`.
+then `args.input_name` will be set to `True`.
 These `True`/`False` command line arguments are typically called *command line flags*,
 or just *flags* for short.